bluwy/whyframe/docs/src/pages/docs/integrations/sveltekit.md

 ## Install

-`whyframe` comes in two packages, one for the core library and one for the UI framework, in this case, Svelte.
+`whyframe` comes in two packages, the core library and the UI framework integration, in this case, Svelte.

 ```bash
 # Install the core library